-We have audited the accompanying consolidated financial statements of Madison County Financial, Inc. and its subsidiary, which comprise the consolidated balance sheet as of December 31, 2018, and 2017 and the related consolidated statements of income, comprehensive income, stockholders' equity and cash flows for the years then ended, and the related notes to the consolidated financial statements.
+We have audited the accompanying consolidated financial statements of Madison County Financial, Inc. and its subsidiary, which comprise the consolidated balance sheets as of December 31, 2019, and 2018 and the related consolidated statements of income, comprehensive income, stockholders' equity and cash flows for the years then ended, and the related notes to the consolidated financial statements.